 Car accidents cause injuries and death along southern California roads every day.
 Whiplash can be one of the most serious because of the possibility of long-lasting and debilitating injury.

 If you or a loved one has been the victim of a whiplash injury, you may be eligible for compensation for medical bills, physical therapy bills, lost time at work, and more.

 Discuss your case with the Salamati Law Firm today.
-We are experienced Los Angeles car accident attorneys with a long track record of winning substantial damages for our whiplash clients.
+We are experienced car accident attorneys in Los Angeles with a long track record of winning substantial damages for our whiplash clients.
 There is no charge to you for an initial consultation, and we charge no fees unless we win you money.

 Additional “Whiplash Injury” Resources:

 - Ito, S., et al. “Identification of Soft Tissue Whiplash Injuries Through Biomechanical Testing of the Cervical Spine Before and After Simulated Trauma.”
 49th Annual Meeting of the Orthopaedic Research Society, Poster #1100. https://www.ors.org/Transactions/49/1100.pdf.